MiemieMethod/bedrock-docs/docs/refs/data-driven/blockception/entity/behavior/components/lay_egg.md

 //// define
 `lay_seconds`：<samp>number</samp>

-- [EXPERIMENTAL] Duration of the laying egg process in seconds.
+- Duration of the laying egg process in seconds.

 ////